 5) Try Zip Lining in the Smoky Mountains

 Zip lining is growing in popularity around the world.
 Adventure seekers can try zip lining in Gatlinburg.
 The rush from a zip lining path is a feeling that is hard to replicate.

 It is also a great way to see the mountains from an epic vantage point.
 There are also things to do for children at the zip lining locations.
-Net courses are offered to allow both children and adults an opportunity to climb.

 The National Park Service is currently refurbishing many of the old abandoned houses.
 Visitors are intrigued by seeing how the village’s residents lived more than a century ago.

 Additionally, there is a relic cemetery nearby and several hiking trails around the village.
 Elkmont is a great place for a family picnic to split up the day.

 This is another activity to get the blood flowing.
 There are a number of riding stables in and around the Smoky Mountains.

 Many of the stables accommodate riders of nearly all ages.
 The horse rides generally take 45 minutes to 2 hours.
 There are at least four different stables spanning from North Carolina to Tennessee.
 One visitor favorite is the stables in Cades Cove.